npiegdon/xwing2-quick-reference/README.md

 This supplants the official quick reference by adding the following sections:

 - **Tokens**: What they imply and how to spend them.
 - **Maneuvers**: Never confuse Segnor's Loop with Tallon Roll again!
 Also sorts out the subtle differences between moving through and overlapping various objects.
+Includes a diagram showing each.
 - **Obstacles**: What it means when you hit one and the differences between them.
 - Some front page wording has been updated to clarify a few subtle points.